Art-Sells/Arells/Build-Notes.md

 - Images are not minted until images are purchased (Digital Fingerprints "Revealed After Purchase"). *Inform Users about Free NFT Creation/Minting process*
 - PAP price calculated 50x from price listed by creator (After Sale: You Keep...
 50%, Buyer Keeps...
 47%, Fees...
 3%)...
 - 1 Blockchain (Polygon)--- This is automatically chosen for buyer... prices in USDC
-- Create AUM Tracker (for all Current Prices)

 ### My Store Asset
 - Top-Left[/\]- (See HOME section)